edcranger/addresspinas/README.md

 ### What is this for?

-This is a simple package for getting a  list of Regions, Provinces, Cities/Muninicapals and Barangays of the Philippines that could be useful for registration forms or other app functionality.
+This is a simple node package for getting a list of Philippines's regions, provinces, cities/muninicapalities and barangays including zipcodes that could be useful for forms or other app functionality.

 # Installation